Recommendations & Conclusions

 The UK has a long history of technological innovation and regulatory expertise, which can help it forge a distinctive regulatory path on AI.
 The AI white paper should be welcomed as an initial effort to engage with a complex task.
 However, the approach outlined is already risking falling behind the …

-Government response.
 The government agrees on the importance of an AI governance regime and has published its White Paper, emphasizing its intent not to rush legislation but to implement the right measures at the right time.
-They will provide an update through …
+They will provide an update through their response to the AI …

 Department for Science, Innovation and Technology